Wednesday, November 25, 2020

 lic items not only provide the means of effective communication but also serve the cause of conservation by generating funds , making everyone aware about wildlife and portraying biodiversity of particular country or region .

-so-called bird stamps in existence from all over the world.
+There are perhaps about 30,000 so-called bird stamps in existence from all over the world.
 Several bird stamps appeared before the turn of the 19th century and the oldest known bird stamp is the Basel Dove which was issued on 1 July, 1845 and produced by the Swiss canton of Basel.
 Approximately 41,000 copies of the stamp were printed, which were valid for around nine years.
+The very first bird that appeared on Indian stamps was a postal carrier pigeon, which appeared on the 2-annas and 14- annas stamps of 1 October 1954, celebrating the centenary of postage stamps in India.
+Since the image is symbolic, most bird stampwebsites do not display this stamp.

 I am starting my collection details with Argentina bird stamps.

-Argentina is home to an impressive number of species of birds that vary from residents, that stay all year around, to breeding birds, that spend a good part of the growing season in Argentina to raise their young, migrants who pass through Argentina with the seasons, to wintering birds who like to spend a good part of the winter in Argentina to escape colder conditions up north.
+Birds of Argentina- Argentina is home to an impressive number of species of birds that vary from residents, that stay all year around, to breeding birds, that spend a good part of the growing season in Argentina to raise their young, migrants who pass through Argentina with the seasons, to wintering birds who like to spend a good part of the winter in Argentina to escape colder conditions up north.
+While many species of birds are relatively common as they are part of the ecosystems of the state, it is always a thrill to stumble upon a rare bird or vagrant, that does not really form part of any the Argentina ecosystems.
+Maybe it got lost during its travels between its summer and winter residence or it got displaced by bad weather.

 Number of species: 1056